Uncrossed Multiflows and Applications to Disjoint Paths: Maximization Setting: Rounding and Hardness

 \begin{theorem}[Theorems 1.1 and 1.2, \cite{chuzhoyjournalv017a006}] For every constant $\epsilon > 0$ , there is no $2^{\Omega(\log^{1-\epsilon} n)}$-approximation polynomial-time algorithm for capped MEDP or capped MNDP, assuming that $NP \not\subseteq DTIME(n^{polylog~n})$.
 Moreover, there is no $n^{O\left(\frac{1}{\left(\log \log n\right)^2}\right)}$-approximation polynomial-time algorithm for capped MEDP or capped MNDP, assuming that for some constant $\delta > 0$, $NP \not\subseteq DTIME(2^{n^{\delta}})$.
 These results hold even when the input graph is a maximum degree $3$ planar graph, or even if $G$ is a wall graph. \end{theorem}

 We now prove Theorem~\ref{thm:inapprox} which relies on this result.
+We focus on the edge-capacitated version (the node-capacitated version is similar).

-\begin{proof}[Proof of \Cref{thm:inapprox}] We prove that result by giving a polytime reduction from capped MEDP/MNDP in wall graphs to maximum uncrossed walk-multiflow in wall graphs, that preserves the approximation ratio up to a constant factor.
-We only present the proof for the edge-capacitated, walk-multiflow case, since the other reductions with node capacities and/or path-multiflows are essentially the same (the arguments are actually slightly easier).
-For an instance $(G, H)$ of the capped MEDP problem where $G$ is a wall graph (which is planar and has maximum degree 3), define the following quantities. \begin{itemize} \item Let $D_E(G, H)$ denote the maximum number of demands in $H$ which can be routed on edge-disjoint paths in $G$ (i.e. the optimal value for capped MEDP). \item Let $U_E(G, H)$ denote the maximum value of a (fractional) uncrossed walk-multiflow for $(G, H, u = \vec 1)$. \end{itemize}
+\begin{proof}[Proof of \Cref{thm:inapprox}] We prove that result by giving a polytime reduction from capped MEDP in wall graphs to maximum uncrossed multiflow in wall graphs, that preserves the approximation ratio up to a constant factor.
+For an instance $(G, H)$ of the capped MEDP problem where $G$ is a wall graph (which is planar and has maximum degree 3), define the following quantities. \begin{itemize} \item Let $D_E(G, H)$ denote the maximum number of demands in $H$ which can be routed on edge-disjoint paths in $G$ (i.e. the optimal value for capped MEDP). \item Let $U_E(G, H)$ denote the maximum value of a (fractional) uncrossed multiflow for $(G, H, u = \vec 1)$. \end{itemize}

-Observe that any capped MEDP solution for $(G, H)$ is a feasible (integral) uncrossed path-multiflow for $(G, H, u = \vec 1)$.
+Observe that any capped MEDP solution for $(G, H)$ is a feasible (integral) uncrossed multiflow for $(G, H, u = \vec 1)$.
 To see this, consider a collection of edge-disjoint paths that form a capped MEDP solution.
 Recall from \Cref{sec:uncrossed} that two edge-disjoint paths cross only if they cross at a node (rather than a longer common subpath).
 Since $G$ has maximum degree 3, a node crossing is not possible.
 Thus we have $D_E(G, H) \le U_E(G, H)$.